ChaoLiou/vite-starter/README.md

-# A frontend boilerplate for XYCloud applications
+# A frontend boilerplate for vite applications

 ## Supports